woojiahao/blog/posts/blog/building-components-for-markdown.md

 ---
-title: "Building Components in Markdown in Astro"
+title: "Building Components for Markdown in Astro"
 subtitle: "Why use .mdx when .md will do?"
 date: 2025-04-29
 draft: false